ConsciousML/terragrunt-template-catalog-aws/README.md

 terragrunt stack run apply --backend-bootstrap --non-interactive
 ```

-- Go into the GCP console and check that your resources have been created
+- Go into the AWS console and check that your resources have been created
 - Then cleanup by destroying the infrastructure:

 ```bash